-- Plan your US and Swiss social security claiming strategies to ensure you receive the highest level of benefits available to you or to you and your spouse.
+- Plan your US and Swiss social security claiming strategies to ensure you receive the highest level of benefits available to you individually, or to you and your spouse.

 - Understand the Windfall Elimination Provision and estimate its impact on your US social security benefits.

 - Understand Swiss Pillar 2 occupational pensions and their difference with vested benefits accounts such as LPP and Freizügigkeitskonto.

 - Properly report your Pillar 2 account balances and contributions and keep track of their cost basis.